addoxy/MailYard/TASKS.md

 - [ ] Test that text decoration works consistently across all block types
 - [ ] Ensure text decoration changes are reflected in real-time in the email canvas
 - [ ] Maintain inline style compatibility for email client support
+- [ ] **Fix link block editing mode**: Make width full and height grow as typing (use textarea instead of input)
+- [ ] **Fix button block editing mode**: Prevent characters from being hidden on the left side during typing

 **Notes**: Text decorations should be part of the general typography system, not specific to links.
 This makes the styling system more consistent and allows all text-based blocks to have text decoration options.
+The editing mode fixes ensure better UX when editing block content inline.

 #### 24. Create Reusable Color Picker Component